The Stories Behind 11 Famous Cocktails

 2. The Manhattan

 The venerable Manhattan, a blend of whiskey, sweet vermouth, and bitters, is another cocktail that scores of people claimed to have invented.
-It may date back to the New York bar scene of the 1860s, but there are also some more intriguing tales about its origins.
+It likely dates back to the New York bar scene of the 1860s, but there are also some more intriguing (though almost certainly too good to be true) tales about its origins.
 According to one of these legends, Jennie Churchill threw a party at the Manhattan Club in 1874 to celebrate Samuel J. Tilden's victory in New York's gubernatorial election.
 An enterprising bartender created a new cocktail for the event, which he dubbed the Manhattan in the club's honor.
 Both of these characters would go on to bigger things.
 Churchill soon gave birth to a son, Winston, and Tilden made a presidential run in 1876.
 (Although Tilden won the popular vote, he lost out to his Republican opponent, Rutherford B. Hayes.
 At least the cocktail saved Tilden from obscurity.)

 3. The Bellini

 This delightful wine cocktail, a blend of white peach puree and Prosecco, has a well-established origin.
 Giuseppe Cipriani, founder of Venice's beloved Harry's Bar, started mixing up the fruity tipples sometime between 1934 and 1948.
 The pink drink reminded him of the color of a saint's toga in a painting by Italian Renaissance artist Giovanni Bellini, so Cipriani named his concoction in honor of the painter.